 A father is the first male role model a girl has.
 So what they tell their daughters about love can shape their future relationships.
-Here’s a beautiful letter by a father to his daughter about her self-worth and how her man should treat her.
+Here’s a beautiful daddy’s letter by a father to his daughter about her self-worth and how her man should treat her.
+This daddy’s letter will empower every daughter out there to only be with someone, who will genuinely love her and care for her.

 Recently, your mother and I were searching for an answer on Google.
 Halfway through entering the question, Google returned a list of the most popular searches in the world.
 Perched at the top of the list was “How to keep him interested.”